 Buncombe County Beekeepers Club

-2025 Officers
+2026 Officers

-Committee Chairs & Board Members
+Chairs & Board Members

 Mary Liske – President

-Mary Liske is the Vice President of the Buncombe County Beekeepers Club and a NCSBA Certified Beekeeper, currently working toward her Journeyman certification.
+Mary Liske is the President of the Buncombe County Beekeepers Club and a NCSBA Certified Beekeeper, currently working toward her Journeyman certification.
 She married into a beekeeping family in 2008, when her father-in-law and grandfather-in-law introduced her to the world of bees.
 Mary fondly recalls her first hive inspection at her family’s apiary in Midland, NC, in 2012.
 As a hobbyist beekeeper, she maintains her hives in Weaverville, NC.

 Originally from California, Mary has spent two decades in North Carolina, bringing her diverse background to her role as Broker-In-Charge at Looking Glass Realty Asheville.
 Specializing in both residential and commercial real estate, Mary is passionate about helping her clients achieve their real estate goals—especially those looking for the perfect spot for an apiary!